rabbi-lion/dotfiles/README.md

 .local/bin/st-urlhandler
 ```

-These are third-party helper scripts from Luke Smith's st repository and retain their original MIT/X Consortium license.
+These are third-party helper scripts from Luke Smith's st repository

 ## Firefox